 It’s easy to see why this place is sacred.
 Its hulking shape dominates the horizon for miles — more than 1,000 feet tall, it is believed that there’s more of it underground than there is on the surface, like a giant red iceberg!

-Depending on the time of day, Uluru might appear to be reddish-brown, orange, or deep blood-red.
+Uluru might appear reddish-brown, orange, or deep blood-red, depending on the time of day.
 Pitted with half-hidden depressions and scored by shadows, Uluru has many faces.

 To show your respect for the ancient natural monolith, don’t climb Uluru.
 Instead, explore around its base.
 You can also view it from the back of a camel or overhead in a helicopter.